 - XCode and XCode command line tools – now I have git!
-Even if your not developing iOS or macOS apps install it.
+Even if you are not developing iOS or macOS apps install it.

 - Box.com – simple and easy file synch from one machine to another (dropbox.com is another option).

 Configuring macOS For Software Development – Configuration Basics

 Using macOS for software development requires editing environment settings (PATH and stuff like that ).
 They are set by editing the .bash_profile file in your user’s home directory.
 There are lots of ways to edit this file, but from a terminal using nano is the simplest thing to do.

 Other macOS configuration items I like to have:

 - Put the screen lock back on the menu bar so it is easy to lock your screen when you step away for coffee.